6 Steps To Improve Your Luck On LinkedIn

 Use the human condition to your advantage and make sure you have a high-resolution photo of your face.
 When uploading to LinkedIn be sure to crop this photo around the face rather than the shoulders.
 Cropping closer makes your face very easy to see and recognise.
 See our past blog #QuickTip: Profile Pictures.

 When did you last upload a new profile picture to LinkedIn?

 2. Share value.
 Don’t collect interactions

 Recent statistics state 70% of LinkedIn users read updates on the timeline but do not interact.
 These are the silent majority and your main audience.
-Do not be put off by lack of engagement on LinkedIn.
+Do not be put off by a lack of engagement on LinkedIn.
 If you post consistent and useful content it will be seen and there will be value to doing this.
 Just be patient.

 3. Build a personal community or connect with everyone?

 There are two distinct ways of managing your LinkedIn profile.
 You can LinkedIn with all who have value, such as customers within your target market.
-Alternatively you can LinkedIn with those you have personally met.
+Alternatively, you can LinkedIn with those you have personally met.
 Both methods have a different type of value.
-Connecting with all who have value is a great way to potentially drive sales; but do be careful not to spam and potentially damage your reputation.
-On the other hand you may prefer to keep your LinkedIn as a private network.
+Connecting with all who have value is a great way to potentially drive sales, but do be careful not to spam and potentially damage your reputation.
+On the other hand, you may prefer to keep your LinkedIn as a private network.
 This makes your content more exclusive, targeted and allows better management of your personal PR.

 Personally, I will only connect with people I have met face to face.
 Twitter is my platform of choice for connecting with everyone.

 4. A job title or describe what you do?